nirv-ai/docs/scripts/README.md

 # if you're an operator, also source the shell-init dir
 for operator_script in /home/poop/git/private/nirv/scripts/shell-init/*.sh; do
   source $operator_script
 done;

 ```

 ## best practices

+### CLI-as-a-Service

+- nirvai scripts is a single interface to all CLIs supporting NIRVai platform services
+- new scripts should match existing interfaces, or force the evolution of existing scripts
+  - a NIMlang binary is on the roadmap to provide a gateway to all scripts

 ### never use a low-level CLI directly, always create a wrapper

-- if a cli is integral to the use of your service, create a wrapper for your future self and others
+- if a CLI is integral to the use of your service, create a wrapper for your future self and others, this enables
   - platform wide upgrades: move to the latest version and update in a single place
-- useful side effects: wouldnt it be great to run fmt, check, and validate on every nomad cmd?
-  - we even run nomad format on vault and consul configuration files: hashicorp eslint baby
+  - pipelines for common activities: [thats why MAKE is still popular](https://www.cs.tufts.edu/comp/15/reference/make/makefile.pdf)
-- standardized interfaces
+  - standardized interfaces: integration through interfaces is key
-- CLIs as a service

 ### always use #!/usr/bin/env [SHELL]